(a) The NCGAA is the only body responsible for organizing Gaelic Games between

 ID, driver’s license, or passport, accompanied by proof of enrollment as identified in

-(b) For participation in the NCGAA National Championship Tournament, all players must
+(b) For player participation in the NCGAA National Championship Tournament, all players must

 submit adequate proof of enrollment by producing one of the following documents, listed